mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-configuration.md

 ## [security.egress]

-> **Note:** Available in Grafana Enterprise version 7.4 and later.
+> **Note:** Available in Mosaicoo Enterprise version 7.4 and later.

-Security egress makes it possible to control outgoing traffic from the Grafana server.
+Security egress makes it possible to control outgoing traffic from the Mosaicoo server.

 ### host_deny_list